harshlele/harshlele/README.md

 <h2 align="left">Hi 👋, I'm Harshal!</h2>

-- 🔭 I’m currently an MCS student and a Teaching Assistant at the University of Iowa
+- 🔭 I’m currently an MCS student at the University of Iowa

 - 📫 Reach me at: **harshal-lele@uiowa.edu**